How to organize PDF and HTML files into folders so that the interesting one(s) to read can be found when needed.

 Folders at the Highest nesting level :

-I try to group content into a few all-encompassing subjects, like Audio, Basic ( important knowledge ), CAD, DSP and so on.
+I try to group content into a few all-encompassing subjects, like AUD ( Audio ), BASE ( important knowledge ), CAD, DSP and so on.
 I have about 15 such subjects.
 But it changes as I sometimes re-group the content within the subjects.

 The listing includes these special attributes :

-Audio – .Acoustics ¤ Where Audio is the subject.
+AUD= .Acoustics Where Audio is the subject.
 The dot or point in .Acoustics is used for sorting, forcing Acoustics to be listed first, as well as to indicate this is an important item within this subject.
-The final ¤ character indicates that there is a organized sub folder here including files for the subject.
+The equal = character indicates that there is a organized sub folder here including files related to the subject.

-Audio – Reviews The absence of the ¤ character indicates that there is an un-organized sub folder here including a mess of files.
+AUDz Reviews The z character replacing an equal = character indicates that there is an un-organized sub folder here including a mess of files ( that should be organized ).

 Sub folders at the next highest nesting level :